Nik-Nik-75/Leave_the_Void_2.0/README.md

+This game was made in 1 week as an April Fools' joke.

-This game only requires a mouse
+This game only requires a mouse;

-If necessary (e.g., Soft Lock), press Shift + Esc to exit
+If necessary (e.g., Soft Lock), press Shift + Esc to exit.